C4ptainCrunch/thesis/source/index.rst

 method to solve the game and use a database of all possible states.
 The database used by :cite:`romein2003solving` has 204 billion entries and weighs 178GiB.
-Such a huge database is of course not practical and we thus think there is still room for improvement if we can create an agent with a policy that does not need a exhaustive database, even if the agent is not capable of a perfect play.
+Such a huge database is of course not practical and we thus think there is still room for improvement if we can create an agent with a policy that does not need an exhaustive database, even if the agent is not capable of a perfect play.